 Costco operates a 93,700-square-foot state-of-the-art facility in Vaughan, Ontario, to produce frozen baked goods that are shipped to U.S., Canadian and Mexican warehouses.
 The facility features four production lines that produce only eight items for the greatest efficiency.
-Focusing on producing our high-volume items for Costco Bakeries, while controlling costs and maintaining the highest quality of ingredients, allows us to lower the cost to our members.

-The commissary has been able to achieve just over 3% waste from all lines.
-This waste is then shipped off-site and converted into animal feed, which reduces the waste leaving the facility to a minimum.
+Focusing on producing our high-volume items for Costco Bakeries, while controlling costs and maintaining high quality ingredients, allows us to lower the cost to our members.
+The commissary has been able to achieve approximately 97% yield on average from all lines, with the remainder shipped off-site and converted into animal feed.
 Utilizing bulk ingredient delivery systems also keeps the packaging of plastic and cardboard to a minimum.
+In addition, when requested, some of the packaging has been repurposed for creation of other products.